minvws/nl-covid19-notification-app-website/_questions/en/1-7-werkt-coronamelder-ook-met-apps-uit-andere-landen.md

 ---
 index: 3
 set: 2
-title: Werkt CoronaMelder ook met corona-apps uit andere landen?
+title: Does CoronaMelder also work with corona apps from other countries?
 redirect_from:
   - /en/faq/13-gebruik-app-uit-ander-land
 contentLang: en